zkeller89/zkeller89.github.io/README.md

-# zkeller89.github.io
+# Personal GitHub Pages Repo
-Personal GitHub Pages Repo
+This is the repo for an attempt at a personal project website where I can document classes and learnings I've had.
+I will ~attempt~ to update it frequently, although I have a full-time job and an infant at home, hence the emphasis on 'attempt'